Education

 Am I eligible?

 Any student is entitled to apply for a recheck of their marks.
+Please, refer to SREO or UCCSU Education Officer for more information.

 What does mitigation do?